gose/elastic-architectures/README.md

 ## Architecture #5

-This pattern represents one of the most common data flows for data into Elastic.
-Elastic Agent is installed on a number of systems, shipping data directly into an Elasticsearch cluster.
+This pattern represents one of the most common data flows for data into Elasticsearch.
+Elastic Beats are installed on a number of systems, shipping data directly into Elasticsearch.

 ![](images/architecture-5.png)

 ## Architecture #6

-This pattern represents another common data flow for data into Elastic.
-Elastic Agent is installed on a number of systems, sending data to Logstash, which in turn ships the data into Elasticsearch.
+This pattern represents another common data flow for data into Elasticsearch.
+Elastic Beats are installed on a number of systems, sending data to Logstash, which in turn ships the data into Elasticsearch.

 ![](images/architecture-6.png)

 ## Architecture #7

-This pattern represents yet another common data flow for data into Elastic.
-Elastic Agent is installed on a number of systems, sending data to a Message Queue.
+This pattern represents yet another common data flow for data into Elasticsearch.
+Elastic Beats are installed on a number of systems, sending data to a Message Queue.
 Logstash then pulls from the Message Queue, and ships the data into Elasticsearch.

 ![](images/architecture-7.png)